Menstruation celebration

-Introduction

-A menstruation celebration, or period party, celebrates menstruation.
+A menstruation celebration, for example a first moon party, or period party, celebrates menstruation.
 Different cultures and communities across the globe celebrate Menarche (first period).
 This practice is followed by Apache, Ojibwe and Hupa tribal communities from different parts of North America, Ulithi tribe from South Pacific region, Japan, Africa, and India among others.

+United States

+In 2020, Parents writer Christine Michel Carter researched the celebration of first moon parties in the Black community in the United States.
+Most girls get their first menstrual cycle between 12 and 13 years old, according to The American College of Obstetricians and Gynecologists.
+The age of menstruation onset is slightly younger for Black girls due to health disparities, increased material hardship, and levels of stress.
+For Black girls, the first moon party is a rite of passage that instills values, principles, and knowledge of a young girls' self.

 India

 Different states/regions and communities in India celebrate menstruation.